GLBRC/RiboSeqPipeline/README.md

 ## Getting started

 Pipeline is designed to be run using GLBRC's HTCondor compute cluster.
-After logging into scarcity-submit activate the riboSeq conda environment.
+After logging into compute cluster activate the riboSeq conda environment.

-conda activate /home/glbrc.org/mplace/.conda/envs/riboSeq
+conda activate riboSeq

 Please run this pipeline in a dedicated directory and create a subdirectory called fastq.
 Put all of your Read 1 (fwd) fastq files in this directory.